JeffreyW2468/Youtube-Downloader/README.md

 for anyone who wants to get an mp4 of their favorite vids

 Setup instructions:
-Change your directory to root directory by running this in terminal (mac/linux/etc) or command prompt (windows) using 'cd /' for mac and 'cd \' for windows
+Change your directory to root directory by running this in terminal (mac/linux/etc) or command prompt (windows) using 'cd /' for mac and backslash for windows

 ;O